Academic integrity and cheating

 The faculty or department must make an assessment of the seriousness of the incident, even if it does not have to recommend a specific response.

-If the department has concluded that the case should be referred to the Central Appeals Board, it will first be sent to the faculty.
+If the department has concluded that the case should be referred to The Committee for Students Affairs, it will first be sent to the faculty.
 The faculty will quality check the referral and assess whether there is a basis for a cheating case.
 This must be handled within a short time.

-When the case has been sent to the Central Appeals Board, the secretariat will check that the case is complete.
+When the case has been sent to The Committee for Students Affairs, the secretariat will check that the case is complete.
 The secretariat will notify the student that the case has been received, including the opportunity to make their views clear to the board.
 The secretariat will write a case note for the board to decide on, together with all other documents in the case.
-The board will make a decision in its own meeting.
+The Committee will make a decision in its own meeting.
 The student will be informed of the decision from the secretariat.

 At each of these stages, the department or faculty may be asked for additional documentation or assessments.